NFL Rumors 2018: Texans, Rams, Giants Among Possible Landing Spots for Dez Bryant, Reports ‘Total Packers’

 On the other hand, the Rams could also give Bryant a chance to win a Super Bowl in years to come.
 This is the reason why McMahon is convinced that three-time Pro Bowl wide receiver would consider signing with the Rams.
 Los Angeles has already made big moves this offseason, which makes McMahon believe that adding Bryant to their roster for the 2018 NFL season is not a long shot.

-The Giants are considered as one of the frontrunners in the race to sign Bryant.
+The Giants are considered one of the frontrunners in the race to sign Bryant.
 The former Oklahoma State standout made it no secret that he loves the idea of playing with Giants quarterback Eli Manning and superstar wide receiver Odell Beckham Jr. Bryant also likes New York’s defense, according to McMahon.

 Talks about Bryant moving to the Giants intensified after New York released veteran wide receiver Brandon Marshall.
 The move would clear a spot for Bryant in New York.
 However, Giants general manager Dave Gettleman hinted that the move was not made for Bryant, according to USA Today.